 Getting Accepted Into a South Carolina Law School.

 Your grade point average in college and scores on the LSAT are the two major determining factors for admission to most law schools.

 Popular Law Schools In The State Of South Carolina.

-Why Is Law School In South Carolina & The Bar Exam Necessary?
+Why Is Law School In Ohio & The Bar Exam Necessary?

 Without a license to practice law in Illinois, a person cannot give legal advice, represent persons in court, or handle many other legal matters.